Classics (Ratatat album)

-Classics is the second full-length album from Ratatat, released on August 22, 2006.
-As with their first album, Classics is almost entirely instrumental, with the only exception being a large cat-like sound sample used in "Wildcat".
+Classics is the second album from Ratatat, released on August 22, 2006.
+As with their first album, Classics is almost entirely instrumental, with the only exception being a large cat-like sound sample used in "Wildcat" and the "Woo!" exclamation in the climax of "Nostrand".

 During a September 15, 2006 interview on radio station KEXP, the band revealed that part of the album was recorded in upstate New York in a house owned by Björk.

 This album produced three singles: "Lex", "Wildcat", and "Loud Pipes".

 The track "Tropicana" was featured in the 2007 film Knocked Up and "Loud Pipes" was featured in the video game MLB 07: The Show.

 The track "Nostrand" was featured in a music video called "Typolution".